matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 - string `$url` The URL that needs to be requested

+- array `$params` HTTP params like
+                     - 'httpMethod' (eg GET, POST, ...),
+                     - 'body' the request body if the HTTP method needs to be posted
+                     - 'userAgent'
-- array `$params` HTTP params like - 'httpMethod' (eg GET, POST, ...), - 'body' the request body if the HTTP method needs to be posted - 'userAgent' - 'timeout' After how many seconds a request should time out - 'headers' An array of header strings like array('Accept-Language: en', '...') - 'verifySsl' A boolean whether SSL certificate should be verified - 'destinationPath' If set, the response of the HTTP request should be saved to this file
+                     - 'timeout' After how many seconds a request should time out
+                     - 'headers' An array of header strings like array('Accept-Language: en', '...')
+                     - 'verifySsl' A boolean whether SSL certificate should be verified
+                     - 'destinationPath' If set, the response of the HTTP request should be saved to this file

-- string `&$response` A plugin listening to this event should assign the HTTP response it received to this variable, for example "{value: true}"
+- string &$response A plugin listening to this event should assign the HTTP response it received to this variable, for example "{value: true}"

-- string `&$status` A plugin listening to this event should assign the HTTP status code it received to this variable, for example "200"
+- string &$status A plugin listening to this event should assign the HTTP status code it received to this variable, for example "200"

-- array `&$headers` A plugin listening to this event should assign the HTTP headers it received to this variable, eg array('Content-Length' => '5')
+- array &$headers A plugin listening to this event should assign the HTTP headers it received to this variable, eg array('Content-Length' => '5')

 ### Http.sendHttpRequest.end